 Shop TODAY editors have been leaning on blue light glasses to help reduce eye strain since the start of the pandemic, but Holliday-Bell says the frames can also help boost the release of melatonin in your body.
-"The blue wavelength of light is the strongest inhibitor of melatonin release," she explained.
-"Because of this, I recommend utilizing blue light filtering glasses starting two hours before bedtime."
+"The blue wavelength of light is the strongest inhibitor of melatonin release," she explains.
+"Because of this, I recommend utilizing blue light-filtering glasses starting two hours before bedtime."

 We're exposed to lots of artificial light during the day, so it only makes sense that we try and limit that exposure at night.
 This self-dimming, warm light from Casper helps you fall into a deeper sleep and wakes you up gently in the morning.
 You can also use it with the app to customize all the different settings.

 Holliday-Bell recommends another wake-up option for a similar reason — it can gently wake you out of your sleep.
 "The gradual nature of waking with a sunrise alarm helps to prevent that disoriented feeling you get when startled awake by a traditional alarm," she tells us.
 This bestselling sunrise alarm clock is another option one Shop TODAY associate editor loved.

 This Real Simple sleep award winner might be a good pick for anyone who wants to upgrade their mattress without splurging on a new one.
 It's made from three inches of memory foam that adapts to your weight and helps to relieve pressure.